deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “I suppose it was inevitable, really...”
 She glanced over her shoulder to check they weren’t in earshot, then drew a little closer on the pretense of adjusting his collar and lowered her voice.
 “They really love you, you know.”

 “It’s not… weird or anything?
-I mean, you’re their sister not their mom, and…”
+I mean, you’re their sister, not their mom, and…”

 Al dismissed that suggestion with a shrug.
 “So we’re weird.
 Stop giving a fuck about it and let them be your sons.
 Please?
 It’s what they need.”